moneydevkit/vss-server/plan.md

     AWS CLI installed and configured.
     An Infrastructure as Code (IaC) tool installed, such as AWS SAM CLI, AWS CDK, or Terraform.
 AWS SAM is recommended for its simplicity in defining serverless applications.
     The necessary toolchain for the application language (e.g., Rustup and Cargo if using Rust).
+    GitHub repository with Actions enabled for automated deployment.
+    Grafana instance configured for monitoring (cloud or self-hosted).

 Phase 1: Infrastructure Setup (Infrastructure as Code)